Skip to main content

 Let's explore the barriers lignin poses and how they can be surmounted to facilitate access to cellulose and the liberation of glucose for cellulosic ethanol production.

-Lignin Structure and reactivity
+Lignin Structure and Reactivity

 Lignins, which can make up to 25% of the biomass weight of secondary walls, are made from phenylalanine derivatives but more directly from cinnamic acid.
-This derives from is made from hydroxylated phenylalanine and converted through other steps to hydroxycinnamic alcohols called monolignols, as shown in Figure \(\PageIndex{5}\).
-Three typical monomers, p-coumaryl, coniferyl, and sinapyl alcohols, can polymerize into lignins, with their units in the polymer (P) named hydroxyphenyl, guaiacyl and syringly, respectively.
+This is made from hydroxylated phenylalanine and converted through other steps to hydroxycinnamic alcohols called monolignols, as shown in Figure \(\PageIndex{5}\).
+Three typical monomers, p-coumaryl, coniferyl, and sinapyl alcohols, can polymerize into lignins, with their units in the polymer (P) named hydroxyphenyl, guaiacyl, and syringly, respectively.

 Figure \(\PageIndex{5}\): Monolignols and their polymers